ltnublet/ImageSquirrel/README.md

   * FolderDataSource doesn't expose SearchPattern; fix this.
   * FolderDataSource uses a placeholder IImageInformation implementation;
     replace this with a real implementation.
+  * The Formats.External namespace consists almost entirely of stubs; replace with real implementations.
   * Review CLS compliancy (assemblies are marked as non-CLS-compliant, but it is recommended to mark the assembly as compliant and then selectively mark contained classes as non-compliant.)